jeremyevans/tilt/README.md

 LICENSE
 -------

-Tilt is Copyright (c) 2010 [Ryan Tomayko](http://tomayko.com/about) and distributed under the MIT license.
+Tilt is distributed under the MIT license.
 See the `COPYING` file for more info.